parikshitkumar1/pksenpai/README.md

 #### About Me
-I'm a Senior at SRMIST KTR, pursuing my Bachelor's in computer science and very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.
+I'm a senior at SRMIST KTR, pursuing my Bachelor's in computer science and very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.